-Once you’ve purchased the test online, both you and your alleged sibling will receive a testing kit in the post, along with any other family members who will participate in the process (discussed below).
-The kits will contain cheek swabs so that each of you can collect ‘buccal’ samples from the inside of your cheek.
+Once you’ve purchased the test online, both you and your potential sibling will receive a testing kit in the post, along with any other family members who have chosen to participate in the process (discussed below).
+The kits will contain cheek swabs so that each of you can collect “buccal” samples (cheek cells) from the inside of your cheek.
 Collecting a sample in this way is painless and only takes a few minutes.
-The kits will also include containers for the used cheek swabs, which will prevent contamination when you return them to the lab.
+The kits will include containers for the used cheek swabs, which will prevent contamination when you return them to the lab.

 In order to receive the most conclusive result possible, if you know that you definitely share one parent with your alleged sibling, providers recommend that you include this parent in the testing process.
 This will help the testing company to distinguish between the shared DNA from the known parent, and the DNA that you potentially share from the alleged parent.